fpalomo/king-kata-di/Readme.md

 * AMEX : We use Entity C

-Entity A Expects a XML Request with the next format:
+Entity A expects a XML Request with the next format:
 ```
 <xml>
 <merchant_id></merchant_id>